DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2025-07-30-initial-user-needs.md

 ---
 title: Initial user needs
-description: A list of user needs that will be validated through user research and stakeholder feedback
+description: A list of draft user needs that we will validate through user research and stakeholder feedback
 date: 2025-07-30
 tags:
   - user needs